AhmedEhab-SG/rate-watch/README.md

 # RateWatch

-## » This project is designed to provide you with up-to-date information on currnecies and Gold-Silver rates by receiving it from APIs
+<h2>About Project:<h2> <span>This project is designed to provide you with up-to-date information on currnecies and Gold-Silver rates by receiving it from APIs.<span>

 ### Made with: